thewtex/thesis/bayesian_regularization/bayesian_regularization.rst

 However, another paper that describes application of the algorithm to an ultrasound registration case was published from the same Michael Brady Oxford University group.
-Xiao et al. applied this method to the registration of 3D B-Mode ultrasound subvolumes[Xiao2002]_.
-B-Mode breast ultrasound volumes were collected by free-hand sweeping of a 2D ultrasound transducer.
-Multiple sweeps are obtained to obtain a larger area and reduce speckle noise through spatial compounding.
+Xiao et al. applied this method to the registration of 3D B-mode ultrasound subvolumes[Xiao2002]_.
+B-mode breast ultrasound volumes were collected by free-hand sweeping of a 2D ultrasound transducer.
+Multiple sweeps are collected to obtain a larger area and reduce speckle noise through spatial compounding.
 Differing sweep speeds, angles, and tissue deformation require deformable registration of the sub-volumes.
 In contrast to the Hayton MR paper, normalized cross correlation was used as a similarity metric and single-level searching was performed.
-Like the Hayton experiment, the resulting displacements where input into a cubic B-spline parameter optimization with a smoothing term consisting of squares of the second derivatives of displacement and solved with the conjugate gradient descent method.
+Like the Hayton experiment, the resulting displacements were input into a cubic B-spline parameter optimization with a smoothing term consisting of squares of the second derivatives of displacement and solved with the conjugate gradient descent method.